yangdanny97/yangdanny97.github.io/_posts/2023-12-28-advent-of-code-in-rust.md

 - clippy - Having a built-in linter is a huge boon for newcomers trying to learn the language, since it can prevent bad habits from forming.
 It was surprisingly opinionated, but I welcomed the suggestions for keeping my code clean.
 - `derive` - Having the compiler automatically implement useful traits was very nice for AOC.
 Since I like to do a lot of print-debugging for these problems `#[derive(Debug)]` was particularly helpful.

+Even though Rust is mainly supposed to be for systems programming, I found it to be surprisingly pleasant for general purpose scripting as well, certainly better than C++.

 ## Mixed Feelings

 Overall I think the borrow checker and the idea of ownership is great.
 I also don't think I've run into any horribly hairy situations with the borrow checker yet, since the code I wrote for AOC was mostly simple procedural code.